StardustDL/aexpy/docs/builtins/notes/home.md

 ### Front-end

 AexPy provides a convenient frontend for exploring APIs and changes.
+Use the following command to start the server, and then access the front-end at `http://localhost:8008` in browser.

 ```sh
 docker run -p 8008:8008 stardustdl/aexpy:latest serve